Sitefinity/react-standalone-renderer/README.md

 The sample code in this repo implements a decoupled frontend SPA renderer for Sitefinity CMS.
 It uses the Sitefinity Layout API services to render the layout and widget content in Sitefinity MVC pages.
 This implementation also works with personalized pages and personalized widgets to enable per-user content personalization.
 The sample code uses the React framework.

+## Prerequisites

+1. Setup a Sitefinity CMS installation on a shared remote server, so that all developers have access to it.
+2. Configure the CMS:
+   1. In Sitefinity CMS backend, navigate to Administration » Web services.
+   2. Open the Default web service.
+   3. Under Who can access the content by this service?, select Everyone.
+   4. Save your changes.

 ## Who is this sample for
 React developers that wish to develop with Sitefinity CMS and the React framework and utilize the WYSIWYG page editor.